 Why use BBEdit?
 Why not Dreamweaver or Rapidweaver?
 Why not WordPress or Movable Type or Ghost?
 Why not CodeKit or Hammer or Prepros?
 Why not Jekyll or Hugo or some other static site generator?
-Why not Atom or Brackets or Sublime 2 or TextMate or Komodo IDE?
+Why not Atom or Brackets or Nova or Sublime 2 or TextMate or Komodo IDE?
 Why not gedit or vim?

 The answer is simple: More control over your workspace and your end product, with easy access to a wide range of functions.